Majixed/vim-dotfiles/README.rst

 Cloning
 #######

-Clone this repository into your home directory with:
+Clone this repository into your home directory with

 .. code:: sh

     git clone https://github.com/Majixed/vim-dotfiles --recursive

-And that's all.

-If you use ``lg2`` on a-Shell for iOS, then use:
+If you use ``lg2`` on a-Shell for iOS, then use...

 .. code:: sh

     lg2 clone https://github.com/Majixed/vim-dotfiles

-And then fetch submodules with:
+...and then ``cd`` into the folder and fetch submodules with

 .. code:: sh